 - Butter also contains a number of antioxidants that protect against the kind of free radical damage that weakens the arteries.
 The vitamin A and vitamin E found in butter both play a strong anti-oxidant role.
 Margarine is devoid of nutrition unless it’s added during the manufacturing process.

 - Butter is also a very rich source of selenium, a vital antioxidant.
 It contains more per gram than herring or wheat germ.
 Margarine does not contain selenium.

 - Many of the saturated fats in butter have strong anti-cancer properties.
 The polyunsaturated fats in margarine have no such properties.

-- Butterfat contains glycospingolipids, a special category of fatty acids that protect against gastro-intestinal infection, especially in the very young and the elderly.
+- Butterfat contains glycosphingolipids, a special category of fatty acids that protect against gastro-intestinal infection, especially in the very young and the elderly.
 Margarine does not.

 - Butter is a good source of iodine, in a highly absorbable form.
-Butter consumption prevents goiter in mountainous areas where seafood is not available.
-In addition, the vitamin A in butter is essential for proper functioning of the thyroid gland.
+Butter consumption prevents goiter in mountainous areas where the seafood is not available.
+In addition, vitamin A in butter is essential for the proper functioning of the thyroid gland.
 Margarine contains toxic metals and solvent traces.

 - This study shows that butter has a more positive effect on after meal triglycerides levels than vegetable oil.
 Higher after meal triglyceride levels are associated with the hardening of the arteries.
 Hence, butter has a more positive effect on cardiac health.